Language, literature and childhood

 There are no entry requirements for this module.

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from studies at OU levels 1 and 2.
-They are intended only for students who have recent experience of higher education in a related subject, preferably with the OU, such as our level 2 module, English in the world (L201).
+They are intended for students who have recent experience of higher education in a related subject, preferably with the OU, such as our level 2 module, English in the world (L201).

 If you have any doubt about the suitability of the module, please speak to an adviser.